Sam-Bieberich/HPC-QC-Workflows/README.md

 **auto-tsp-parsl.ipynb**

 This last file contains the same code as the previous, auto_TSP_updated.ipynb, however it is split into decorated functions to perform a parsl workflow.
+This workflow has the capability to combine HPC resources (Andes Linux Cluster) and Quantum Computing cloud resources (IBMQ) into a single workflow, allowing for a greater ease-of-access for researchers in the field.
 Note: This program will download png files of the histograms to your current directory when used, use with caution.